Balearic Islands

 |

-The Balearic Islands is one of the most dynamic regions in the country.
-According to CaixaBank Research, the Balearic Islands’ GDP will grow by 3.2% in 2024, above the Spanish average (2.8%).
-This is thanks to the upturn in tourism, which, in turn, is boosting job creation.
+The Balearic Islands is the most dynamic region in Spain.
+According to CaixaBank Research, the Balearic Islands’ GDP grew by 4.0% in 2024, above the Spanish average (3.2%).
+This was thanks to the upturn in tourism, which, in turn, boosted job creation.

-The Balearic Islands are the region with the best-performing labour market.
-In 2023, the number of registered workers affiliated to Social Security rose by 4.8% (2.7% on average across Spain).
-This year it has lost some of its momentum, although it remains above average (3.4% year-on-year in September vs. 2.3%), mostly thanks to the upturn in employment in administrative activities, healthcare and education.
-In terms of the unemployment rate, which is highly seasonal, it stood at 8.0% in Q2 2024, 3.3 points below the Spanish average and well below the usual figure for Q2 2024 (13.9% on average in 2014-2019).
+The Balearic Islands are among the regions with the best-performing labour markets.
+In 2024, the number of registered workers affiliated to Social Security rose by 3.3% (2.4% on average across Spain) and, this year, the positive trend is continuing, as it remains above average (3.2% year-on-year in April vs. 2.3%), mostly thanks to the upturn in employment, education, hotels and restaurants and transportation.
+In terms of the unemployment rate, which is highly seasonal, it stood at 14.8% in Q1 2025, 3.4 points above the Spanish average, but well below the usual figure for Q1 (19.8% on average in 2014-2019).

 Now that the pandemic is over, tourism is seeing a huge boost.
-In 2023, total overnight stays (domestic and foreign tourists) and, above all, the number of foreign tourists arriving on the islands, exceeded 2019 levels.
-This year - with figures up to August - the positive trend has continued and, in the case of foreign tourists, record highs have been achieved: 11.2 million visitors, spending 14.671 billion euros, up 6.2% and 13.2% year-on-year, respectively (10.1% and 32.3% compared to the same period in 2019).
+In 2024, total overnight stays (domestic and foreign tourists) and the number of foreign tourists arriving on the islands reached record highs.
+They are continuing to perform strongly this year: In the case of foreign tourists, 810,000 arrived in January-March, spending just over 1 billion euros, representing growth of 3.6% and 8.7% year-on-year, respectively.

 There has been a sharp correction in activity in the housing market in recent years.
-The Balearic Islands has seen the biggest fall in housing sales of all regions (–20% in 2023 and –17% year-on-year in the first half of 2024); it should be noted that foreign buyers play a key role in this market (accounting for just over 30% of all sales), which is preventing an even more pronounced decline.
-In terms of prices, the market has again tightened and prices are growing at a fast pace, but without reaching the double-digit figures recorded in 2022 (5.3% year-on-year in Q2 2024).
+The Balearic Islands is the region where sales are falling most sharply, by 20% in 2023 and 4% in 2024; it should be noted that foreign buyers play a key role in this market (accounting for just over 30% of all sales).
+In terms of prices, the market has again tightened and prices are growing at a fast pace, but without reaching the double-digit figures recorded in 2022 (6.6% year-on-year in Q4 2024).

 Table of indicators